Pokémon Go Guide: 18 Tips to Be the Very Best

 While Pokémon Go is pretty easy to get into, there are plenty of tricks and hidden features you'll need to know about before you become the very best (like no one ever was).
+The game has gotten some significant updates since it first launched in Summer 2016, so if you're just jumping back in, there are a whole bunch of new mechanics to master.
 Whether you're looking to dominate your local gym, evolve your Pokémon or just want to know what the heck a Pokéstop is, here are our tips for getting started.

 Pokéstops and Lures